interestinsic/scala-suika/Readme.md

-# Suika Game - Scala Bonus assignment
+# Suika Game
-Using the tetris code as a baseline?
+From scratch (using some libraries Of course)